Fuerteventura: Swimming

-There are many swimming pools on the island but the most obvious place to swim is in the open sea.
 There is an annual swim from Lobos Island to Fuerteventura, held every year since 1999.
-The event attracts amateur swimmers from all over the Canaries and Spain, and also swimming professionals such as David Meca and Maarten van der Weijden, the paralympist Jesús Collado Alarcón who won gold medals for 100m backstroke and butterfly in Athens 2004, and Xavi Torres Ramis, the paralympic champion in Barcelona 1992, Sydney and Atlanta.
+The event attracts amateur swimmers from all over the Canaries and Spain, as well as swimming professionals such as David Meca,Maarten van der Weijden, and the Paralympians Jesús Collado Alarcón, who won gold medals for 100m backstroke and butterfly in Athens 2004, and Xavi Torres Ramis, who medalled in Barcelona, Sydney and Atlanta.